CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Restating the problem

 We want to implement some functionality to convert _any_ given number into a percentage.
-Previously, we saw how to use some functions to perform a given task.
+Previously, we saw how to perform a given task using some functions.
 Here are some examples:

 ```js {linenos=table,linenostart=1}
 console.log("hello world"); // logs "hello world" to the console